shan-emacs/emacs-packages-mirrors/melpa/iqa-readme.txt

 Installation:

 (use-package iqa
-  ;; use this if your config is generated from org file ;; :custom
+  ;; use this if your config is generated from an org file ;; :custom
   ;; (iqa-user-init-file (concat user-emacs-directory "README.org") "Edit README.org by default.")
   :config